 Welcome!
 This is my first attempt at blogging.
 I decided to share the story of my journey through chronic physical pain using movement and art.
 Although my thesis was actually a hypothesis – I found no actual combined research on my topic – and I was approached by several publishers to publish this work, I decided on a blog.
 Why?
-Because I hope this blog is useful.
+One, because I hope this blog is useful to someone.
 I hope that someone else, besides me of course, can benefit from this information and in turn, from the technique itself.
 And because I rarely do things as others do – in order, with a plan or within some sort of linear framework – I felt it was important to stay true to who I am.
 Random.
 Chaotic.
 By the seat of my pants.
 I mean I’ve tried adulting, really I have.
 I’m a parent with two adults in my life calling me mom.
-There is also a level of authenticity I find very refreshing in a blog – uncensored and immediate, imperfect even.
+Second, there is also a level of authenticity I find very refreshing in a blog – uncensored and immediate, imperfect even.
 Ultimately, I also wanted to make this information accessible to EVERYONE.
 Not everyone likes books the way I do, not everyone leaves the house, or shops at malls (gross), or wants to read a long, drawn out boring scientific research paper!
 Access.
 Equal access.
 Many people enjoy a vast array of information found on the interwebs, learn new things, research a plethora of topics and share of themselves, too!
 And so, a blog!

 Writing a book would be too straightforward, and frankly even boring for me.
 I can add my artwork as I see fit.
 I can take the thesis and edit out all the science leaving only the bare bones of it – me, nekkid and skinless.
 While my narrative is the underlying story, the science has INCREDIBLE value here.
 Why?
 Simply this – it provided me with a lens through which to examine my experience.
 Only then was I able to see myself and say, YES!!
 This is true for me and I’m not fucking crazy!!
 Screw all those other people!
 My body is telling me something!